Fjalee/SPConverter/README.md

 How to use
 ------------------------------------------------------
 Put folder for conversion into folder filesToConvert in the same directory as the script.
 Example of the folder: 100bb, it has SB BTN CO BB folders
+Last version that it worked on is 1.1.33.10 msgbox % "my ahk version: " A_AhkVersion